 When visitors plan a trip to the Biltmore Estate, they often think first of Biltmore House with its 250 rooms of art and antiques, but there's so much more to George W. Vanderbilt's historic property in the mountains of Western North Carolina.
 Whether a guest's interest lies in food and wine, gardening, history, agriculture, family activities or just escaping the everyday, Biltmore has an event or activity to suit.

 With the romance and mystique of an era gone by, guests on board the Great Smoky Mountains Railroad will enjoy scenic train journeys across fertile valleys, into tunnels and through river gorges.
-This section of western North Carolina offers a wide array of ever changing vegetation and fantastic landscapes.
-The Great Smoky Mountains Railroad, locatedis truly spectacular with 53 miles of track, two tunnels and 25 bridges.
+This section of western North Carolina offers a wide array of ever-changing vegetation and fantastic landscapes.
+The Great Smoky Mountains Railroad is truly spectacular with 53 miles of track, two tunnels and 25 bridges.

 What is now Western North Carolina has been part of the homeland of the Cherokee people for untold centuries.
-Today’s Eastern Band members are direct descendents of those who avoided the Cherokees’ forced removal to Oklahoma in the 1830’s the “Trail of Tears.”
-Preserving the heritage and culture of their people, Cherokee has much to offer:
+Today’s Eastern Band members are direct descendents of those who avoided the Cherokees’ forced removal to Oklahoma on the “Trail of Tears” in the 1830s.
+Preserving the heritage and culture of their people, Cherokee has much to offer.
+Learn more.